In June of 2016, Texas Governor Greg Abbott signed a bill into law that

 cannabis oil with low levels of THC.
 Texas has been hesitant to legalize

-marijuana and Governor Greg Abbott made it very clear that cannabis oil
+marijuana and Governor Greg Abbott made it very clear that cannabis oil is the farthest

-to know about the new bill.
+about the new bill.

 It’s Still Not Legal for Everyone to Smoke Marijuana